XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Finance expert

-• Wide range of stocks, ETFs, mutual funds, bonds, options, and GICs available for trading
+• Wide selection of Canadian and US stocks, ETFs, mutual funds, bonds, GICs, and options.

-• Advanced web platform and mobile app with robust research tools and real-time quotes
+• Intuitive and modern web platform plus mobile app with real-time quotes and advanced order types.

-• No direct trading in forex, CFDs, or cryptocurrencies; only indirect crypto exposure via ETFs
+• No access to forex, CFDs, spot or derivative crypto trading; only indirect exposure via ETFs.

-• Mobile app and charting tools less advanced than some rivals
+• Mobile app and charting tools are basic compared to industry leaders.

 BMO InvestorLineBMO InvestorLine